kailu3/python-data-analysis/docs/hello_world.md

 # Hello World

 The most simple function and in my opinion one the most useful functions is the `print()` statement.
-This function is extremely useful for Debugging code and checking variable values.
+This function is extremely useful for debugging code and checking variable values.
 To print something in Python 3, just write the following and run the cell by pressing `Shift+Enter`:

 ```python